HyunkyuPark-biorobotics/FieldProgrammableRoboticFoldingSheet/README.md

 # Field Programmable Robotic Folding Sheet

-This repository contains code for a Programmable Actuation RNI (Recurrent Neural Network with Input Noise) model.
-The code is used for training the model on a specific dataset and saving the trained model for future use.
+This repository contains code for the Resistive Network Imaiging (RNI) of feild-programmable Actuation RNI.
 ## Overview

 The code includes: